-Failing Victoria’s children and families: Crisis in the Victorian out-of-home care system
+Failing Victoria’s children and families: Crisis in child protection system

-Did you know that the number of children and young people entering out-of-home care in Victoria each year is the highest in Australia?
+Did you know the number of Victorian children and families involved with child protection each year is the highest in Australia and growing much faster than the national average?

-- 1,200 children would be prevented from entering out-of-home care or progressing to residential care every year
+- 1,460 children prevented from entering out-of-home care or progressing to residential care every year

 Advocating for change: Courageously changing lives and reimagining service systems